photonfactory/paper-microfluidics---python/README.md

 4. establish a list of error codes
 5. check that all lines are connected somehow.
 6. check that the origin point is somewhere reasonable relative to the drawing
+7. write another python script which puts multiple designs into one dxf file so they can all be machined at once

 ## Installation